Caramelized Lemon Turmeric Sauce

 Closing Thoughts

 How many lemon peels do you waste each week?
 For me, it's at least several.
-Instead of throwing them away, make this sauce (or a double-batch!) and stash it away for any time you need a flavor boost.
-It will keep fine in the fridge for a couple weeks, or the freezer for many weeks.
-Make sure to check out the modification above for using peels that you've already juiced.
+Instead of wasting them, make this lemon peel recipe (or a double-batch!) and stash it away for any time you need a flavor boost.
+It will keep fine in the fridge for a week or the freezer for several months, and it's a flavor powerhouse that you can use in many different ways.

-Because of its multi-dimensional flavors, this sauce can really transcend seasons.
+Thanks to its multi-dimensional flavors, this turmeric sauce can really transcend seasons.
 The lemon makes it feel right for spring and summer, but the caramelized and bitter notes make it feel right for fall and winter too.
-That versatility makes this sauce work year-round, which is good because I imagine you have leftover lemon peels year-round.
+Because lemon is used in so many different cuisines, this sauce is at home on virtually any meal.

-I have a feeling this sauce will pretty much always be in my fridge now.
-What about you??
+I have a feeling this vegan lemon sauce will pretty much always be in my fridge now.
+What about you?

 Share It!